tlienart/Franklin.jl/docs/faq/troubleshooting.md

 ## Error on interruption

-You may (rarely) get an an error thrown at you when interrupting the server with `<CTRL>+C`, particularly when using Juno.
+You may (rarely) get an error thrown at you when interrupting the server with `<CTRL>+C`, particularly when using Juno.
 There are a couple of reasons this may happen, both unrelated to Franklin.

 ### Juno

 Juno (very rarely) crashes if you coincidentally press `<CTRL>+C` while Juno is doing something in the background (Juno issue [#309](https://github.com/JunoLab/Juno.jl/issues/309)).

-The stacktrace you will see will seem particularly obscure, for instance:
+The stack trace you will see will seem particularly obscure, for instance:

 ```
 InterruptException: